North Texas vs. Southern Miss NCAA Football Odds, Plays and Insights | November 6, 2021

 Southern Miss Stats and Trends

-- The Golden Eagles have been underdogs by 4.5 points or more four times this season and have not covered the spread once.
+- The Golden Eagles have been underdogs by 5 points or more four times this year and have not covered the spread once.

 - Southern Miss' games this season have hit the over on one of eight set point totals (12.5%).